If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 Google Pay

-If you’re looking for a place to store and use credit and debit cards, I mean Google wallet is just perfect.
+If you’re looking for a place to store and use credit and debit cards, Google Wallet is just what you need.
 Spending money online becomes comfortable with Google Pay.

-And since you get to add cards on your phone, you can spend at physical locations.
+And since you can add cards to your phone, you can spend at physical locations.

 Pros